-Fall has arrived, and for swimming pool owners, that means it’s time to winterize.
-Proper winterization is the best way to protect the pool from cold damage, and it eliminates much of the fuss over water quality come time to reopen next spring.
+Swimming pools are tons of fun for the whole family but require regular maintenance.
+Since fall is in full swing, pool owners know it's time to winterize.
+Proper winterization is the best way to protect the swimming pool from cold damage, and it eliminates much of the fuss over water quality come time to reopen next spring.
 If you’re not quite sure how to close a pool for winter, read on for a step-by-step guide through this important fall task.

-This is also a good time to remove all non-essential articles such as the ladder, stairs, mats, over-the-wall skimmers, lights, alarms, etc. Clean them thoroughly, and store them indoors throughout the winter.
+Step 2: This is also a good time to remove all nonessential articles, such as the ladder, stairs, mats, over-the-wall skimmers, lights, alarms, etc. Clean them thoroughly, and store them indoors throughout the winter.

 Clean and store the pump

 Step 1: Run the pump through a complete cycle, then backwash and clean the pool filter.

 Step 2: Disconnect filter hoses, then drain and chemically clean the filter.

 Step 3: Store the filter indoors for the winter, and be sure to leave any ball valves in the open position.